Will and Dewitt

-Will and Dewitt is a Canadian flash-animated adventure television series starring a frog named Dewitt, and a human boy named Will as the main characters.
-It is produced by Cookie Jar Entertainment and Two Presidents Productions.
+Will and Dewitt is a Canadian preschool children’s animated educational musical adventure television series starring a frog named Dewitt, and a human boy named Will as the main characters.
+It is produced by Cookie Jar Entertainment (now known as "WildBrain") and Two Presidents Productions.
 It was first aired on September 22, 2007 on Kids' WB.
 The final episode was aired on May 3, 2008.

 Plot

-The show that focuses on Dewitt motivating Will to accomplish difficult tasks.
+The show that focuses on a frog named Dewitt motivating his human friend Will to accomplish difficult tasks.